 So far HIIT training ticks all the boxes, right?
 Wrong!
 HIIT is not for everyone and the exercise phenomena has gone over the top.

 - HIIT is not something you can simply jump into.
-You're going to have to be relatively fit cardiovascularly.
-So start out slowly and build up your heart muscle.
+You're going to have to be relatively fit so it's advisable to start out slowly and build up your heart muscle.

 - If you are new to HIIT training or unfit, start out with steady state cardio such as walking or jogging whilst working on your core, flexibility and mobility.

-- According to Dr Mercola, there is no need to perform HIIT more than 3x a week and yet many people are trying to do 6 or 7 classes a week.
-This overtraining is unneccessary and puts a huge strain on your body, joints, and central nervous system.
+- According to research there is no need to perform HIIT more than 3x a week and more than this is not advisable.
+This overtraining can put huge strain on your body, joints, and central nervous system.

 - HIIT training is not advisable if you're stressed, not sleeping or suffering from anxiety.
 The knock on effect will cause a surge in cortisol levels and HIIT training will make this worse.
 Instead of burning fat, it's more likely that you will put it on!
 So when you're feeling whacked, opt for some gentle exercise instead to give you a boost of energy.
 HIIT training is wonderful, it works and it's quick.
 However, you need to implement all the other aspects of your fitness routine to maximise your results.
 Please refer to my blog post on my favourite routine SprinTone8.

 HIIT training is wonderful, it works and it's quick.
 However, you need to implement all the other aspects of your fitness routine to maximise your results.
 Please refer to my blog post on my favourite routine SprinTone8.